 |

 Pisinna olivacea (Frauenfeld, 1867) Description: Shell minute, solid, variable in shape, usually eroded, spire convex in outline.
 Protoconch of 1½ whorls, sculptured with spiral rows of minute pits, with distinct junction to teleoconch.
-Teleoconch up to about 3 weakly to moderately rounded whorls; first teleoconch whorl smooth, latter whorls with oblique axial ribs, absent on last third of last whorl.
+Teleoconch up to about 3 weakly to moderately rounded whorls; first teleoconch whorl smooth, latter whorls with oblique axial ribs, absent on final third of last whorl.
 Spiral groove below suture, forming nodules between groove and suture.
 Aperture circular to D-shaped, sharp edged; outer lip without varix.
 Colour red to orange-brown, often with sutural nodule band white.
 Size: Up to 2.3 mm in length.
 Distribution: Endemic to Australia: Noosa Heads, Queensland, southwards to eastern Victoria and Tasmania.
 Habitat: "Lives in the middle to lower littoral and shallow subtidal on short algae and beneath stones etc." (Ponder & Yoo, 1976).
 Common in beach washup.
-Comparison: This tabulation compares all the species of Pisinna that occur in NSW.
-Some of the species are quite variable, particularly in the presence/absence and strength of axial ribs, so quite a few specimens are needed for a confident identification.
+Comparison: See Comparison of Pisinna species Synonymy: Rissoa diemenensis Petterd, 1884 is a synonym.
+Remarks: The shape and sculpture of this species is variable.
+The number and strength of the axial ribs is variable, as is their point of commencement on the spire.
+The spiral groove below the suture varies in strength, as does the spiral row of nodules it defines.
+Fig. 1: 4968-1 Little Manly Beach, Sydney, NSW (C.353046) Fig. 2: 4970-1 Both specimens Ulladulla, NSW (C.302891) |

-Copyright Des Beechey 2010
+Copyright Des Beechey 2010.
+Modified 2014